1. Home

 The rules over vehicle idling apply to public roads only, so you aren’t breaking the law if you idle in your drive, or in a supermarket car park, for example.

-Vehicle idling isn’t just bad for the environment, it can be bad for your car too.
-This is because when your engine is running but your car is stationary, the engine isn't operating as efficiently as it should.
-The fuel may not combust properly, leaving behind a residue that could, in time, harm your exhaust.
+Yes, engine idling can be bad for your car.
+This is because when your engine is idling, the engine isn't operating as efficiently as it should.
+The fuel doesn’t combust properly and can leave behind a residue that could harm your exhaust over time.